42 Creative Book Report Ideas for Students

 25. Triorama Book Report

 Who doesn’t love a multidimensional book report?
-This image shows a 3D model, but you can also try an accordion-folded book report, a quadrama, or an info-sphere.
+A triorama is a three-dimensional triangular diorama, but you can also try an accordion-folded book report, a quadrama, or an info-sphere.

 26. Character Cards

-Make trading cards (like baseball cards) for a few characters from the book.
-On the front side, draw the character.
+Create trading cards (like baseball cards) for characters from the book.
+On the front side, draw an illustration of the character.
 On the back side, make a list of their character traits and include a quote or two.
+Give students time to share their cards with classmates or present them to the whole class.

 27. Book Report Mobile